Graphic for

 And now that you know what to expect, here are some ideas for creating better soups.

-4. Add a touch of acidity: A splash of lemon juice or vinegar can help brighten the flavors of a soup.
+4. Add acidity: A splash of lemon or vinegar makes the soup fresher.

 Different soups have different storage requirements, so be sure to refer to the specific instructions for each recipe.
 However, here are some general guidelines for storing soup: